AlexG28/megapack/README.md

 # Megapack Energy Monitoring Backend System

-This project implements a realistic backend system for monitoring and managing Tesla Megapack energy storage units.
+This project implements a backend system for monitoring and managing Tesla Megapack energy storage units.
 It showcases a microservices architecture leveraging modern technologies to simulate data ingestion, processing, storage, and monitoring of a large-scale energy system.

 ## Project Overview